OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 ===============

 To get rid of the runtime cost of computing the coloring, you can precompute it and tell the driver to use its precomputed coloring by calling the :code:`use_fixed_coloring` method on the driver.
+Note that this call should be made *after* calling :code:`declare_coloring`.

 .. automethod:: openmdao.core.driver.Driver.use_fixed_coloring